Codeinwp/adblock-notify-by-bweb/README.txt

 = Plugin Capabilities =

-* Detect Ad Blockerer (eg Ad Blocker Plus)
+* Detect AdBlock (eg AdBlock Plus)
-* Random selectors and files name to prevent Ad Blocker to block the plugin
+* Random selectors and files name to prevent AdBlock to block the plugin
 * Custom notification message with jQuery Popup ([Reveal by ZURB](http://zurb.com/playground/reveal-modal-plugin)) or Javascript redirect
 * Replace blocked ads by custom message
 * 3 available options to notify your users